AspirinCode/Metabolism_Study/README.md

 orgOxy: (Python) Reorganizes original metabolism data with columns for Donor,Pro/Anti,To/NE,F/PP, and each metabolite measured.
 Used for JMP analysis.

+ActivityIndex: (Python) Calculates activity idnex of LOX,COX, and CYP based on ratios of products to precursors.
+Seperated by NE-PP,NE-F,To-PP, and To-F

 results: General directory for results of scripts above.

+Sincerely,
+Samir Akre

+Last Updated: 5.24.18